 ABOUT MARTIAL LAW REGIME

 On 24 February 2022, the Russian Federation launched a large-scale armed aggression against Ukraine, killing Ukrainian citizens and destroying towns and villages as a result of offensive hostilities, including missile, artillery and air strikes.
 In order to repel the aggressor and protect the sovereignty and territorial integrity of the state, martial law was imposed in Ukraine by the Decree of the President of Ukraine No. 64/2022 as of 24 February 2022.
-According to the Decree of the President of Ukraine No. 573/2022 as of 12 August2022, martial law in Ukraine will last at least until 21 November 2022.
+According to the Decree of the President of Ukraine № 58/2023 as of 06 February 2023, martial law in Ukraine will last at least until 20 May 2023.
 What is the legal regime of martial law and how does its introduction affect the functioning of economic entities in Ukraine?

 The main legal act that regulates legal relations regarding the imposition of martial law in Ukraine is the Law “On the Legal Regime of Martial Law”.
 This law determines, in particular, the legal basis of activity of public authorities and local governments, enterprises, institutions and organizations, guarantees of human and civil rights and freedoms and the rights and legitimate interests of legal entities during martial law.